wunderio/silta/README.md

 This might be technically possible, but multisite setups provide little benefits in a container-based environment.
 Instead, it is recommended to trigger the deployment of multiple sites into dedicated environments from the same repository.

+### Is this the complete FAQ for Silta

+No, we have an additional FAQ available here: <https://intra.wunder.io/info/silta/silta-faq> (for internal usage only).